Michal-Radomski/MERN_with_Stripe_and_Sendgrid/README.md

 A MERN Stack App with Stripe and Sendgrid.

-Link to the application: [https://mern-stripe-sengrid.herokuapp.com](https://mern-stripe-sengrid.herokuapp.com)
+Link to the application: Coming soon...

 ## Description